-The California Farm Academy apprenticeship program requires completion of 3,000 hours of on-the-job training (OJT) and 220 hours of Related Supplemental Instruction(RSI) coursework.
-We are expecting that it will take apprentices around 30 months to complete the program.
-The apprenticeship program pays apprentices an hourly wage, starting at minimum wage ($10.50) and increasing by $0.50 every six months.
-The program will also pay for the California Farm Academy training program that apprentices are expected to attend during their first 7 months.
+The California Farm Academy apprenticeship program requires completion of 3,000 hours of on-the-job training (OJT) and 250 hours of Related Supplemental Instruction(RSI) coursework.
+We are expecting that it will take apprentices around 24 months to complete the program.

-In addition to maintaining and harvesting crops and working as part of a field crew, apprentices will have specialized responsibilities throughout the season.
-These 4-5 week-long rotations focus on: orchard management, animal husbandry, pest management, packing/farmstand, irrigation, and farm management.
+In addition to maintaining and harvesting crops and working as part of a field crew, apprentices will have other specialized responsibilities throughout the season such as orchard care, pest management, post-harvest handling and Farmstand shifts.
+As a non-profit farm and education center, Soil Born Farms also requires apprentices to occasionally participate in site events and other related educational programs that support food access and food education goals.

-Each apprentice will receive a compilation of readings on sustainable agriculture topics, which parallel class topics and topics covered in the field.
-These readings are meant to strengthen and support apprentices learning throughout the season.
+Each apprentice will receive a compilation of readings on sustainable agriculture topics which parallel topics covered in the classroom and out in the field.
+These readings are meant to strengthen and support apprentices’ learning throughout the season

 Apprentices will be responsible for Sunday chores once every 4 to 6 weeks.
 This includes irrigation and greenhouse duties.
 Apprentices will also be expected to work some weekends in the case of special events at the farm.
 Apprentices must have their own health care coverage to engage in this apprenticeship.

 Get a first-hand glimpse into what it’s like to be a Soil Born Farms apprentice by reading testimonials from some of our former apprentices >>

 Before submitting your application, please carefully read all the material presented above.
 Consider how well the apprenticeship program might fit your farming goals.
 It’s important that applicants have a realistic idea of what the program involves as well as their ability to fully participate from beginning to end.